gopal5587/Mini-Zomato-platform/README.md

 ## 🚀 Quick Start Guide

 ## **📋 Prerequisites**
-Flutter SDK (version 3.x or higher)
+-Flutter SDK (version 3.x or higher)

-An IDE like VS Code or Android Studio
+-An IDE like VS Code or Android Studio

-A running emulator or a physical device
+-A running emulator or a physical device

-Follow these steps to set up the project locally:
+### Follow these steps to set up the project locally:

 ```bash
 # Clone the repository